 The Capital City Development Corporation (CCDC) was formed in 1965 by the Boise City Council in response to the federal urban renewal program, which offered funding to revitalized central cities across the nation.
 Originally dubbed the Boise Redevelopment Agency, CCDC has evolved over the years into an agency with a one goal in mind: strengthening and building vitality in downtown Boise.
 CCDC is committed to building public infrastructure that supports downtown development projects, serves as a catalyst for private development and fosters economic growth.

-CCDC invests in three urban renewal districts downtown: River Myrtle-Old Boise, Westside, and 30th Street.
+CCDC invests in five urban renewal districts: 30th Street, Westside, River Myrtle/Old Boise, Shoreline, and Gateway East.

 - 30th Street (i.e. West End): Formed in December of 2012, is the newest of the downtown districts.
 This investment area runs along 27th Street, the new Whitewater Park Boulevard and encompasses the West Main Street and Fairview Avenue corridor.